SprocketLab/Alchemist/README.md

 - **Mode Selection**: Choose the mode that best fits your needs:<br />
     - ScriptoriumWS mode
-    - In-context learning without RAG mode
+    - Alchemist without RAG mode
-    - In-context learning with RAG mode<br />
+    - Alchemist with RAG mode<br />

 **Note** - For Plain mode, only one model will be used